-My signature below certifies that the equipment and the minimum resource typing and standards as requ Agreement (ICMA) and agree to all terms and condi that I am authorized to sign on behalf of my agency. ired by the Idaho Cooperative Mobilization tions of said agreement.
-Furthermore, I certify
+My signature below certifies that the equipment and person the minimum resource typing and standards as required Agreement (ICMA) and agree to all terms and conditions that I am authorized to sign on behalf of my agency. by the Idaho Cooperative Mobilization

 Fire Chief (Signature) Date

+Rich Hull, Chief

 Fire Chief Name (Printed)

-Fire Department Name (Printed)
+Sunnyside Rural Fire Dept Fire Department Name (Printed)

-My signature certifies that I am an authorized agent to enter into this agreement. of Idaho Department of Lands and have authority
+My signature certifies that I am an authorized agent of lot to enter into this agreement. laho Department of Lands and have authority

 IDL Fire Warden or Area Manager (Signature) Date

+Len Young, Chief Warden

 IDL Fire Warden or Area Manager (Printed)